-For 15 years, I have been the teacher, guide, and mentor of a new generation of dancers from the Orange County area.
+For 25 years, I have been the teacher, guide, and mentor of a new generation of dancers from the Southern California area.
 I am humbled to have been instrumental in providing them a home where they can express their creative wisdom, share the aspirations of their souls, and ultimately inspire and empower others.
-These beautiful dancers and incredible human beings are the founding motivation behind the birth of my company, Contempo Ballet.”- Jose Costas, Founder/Artistic Director
+These beautiful dancers and incredible human beings are the founding motivation behind the birth of my company, Contempo Ballet.”– Jose Costas, Founder/Artistic Director

-Jose Costas (Artistic Director/Choreographer), known for work that is sensually dramatic, theatrical, prismatic, rhythmic and choreographically dense is the founder, choreographer and artistic director of Contempo Ballet, a newly formed professional dance company based in Orange County, California.
+Jose Costas (Artistic Director/Choreographer), known for work that is sensually dramatic, theatrical, prismatic, rhythmic and choreographically dense is the founder, choreographer and artistic director of Contempo Ballet, a newly formed professional dance company based in Los Angeles, California.
 Costas brings over 30 years of professional dance experience to his company.

 Originally from Puerto Rico, Costas is known for multi-media works that blend poetically complex choreography with audio and visual elements that express the social concerns he feels for the poor and those suffering through the horrors of war and oppression.
 He showcases his work through live performances as well as filmed documentaries, which he produces with his creative team.
 Costas says, “I enjoy presenting my pieces in front of live audiences; however, I also find it rewarding to film and creatively edit my dance pieces because the camera allows the audience to share intimate moments with the dancers, that otherwise would be lost given the distance between the stage and the audience.
 The inclusion of the audience in the dancers’ personal space creates an intimate connection, a romantic duet between the two, and enhances the artistic and emotional experience of the performance.”